fangwei123456/spikingjelly/docs/source/index.rst

 Installation
 ----------------

 Note that SpikingJelly is based on PyTorch.
 Please make sure that you have installed PyTorch before you install SpikingJelly.
+The latest version of SpikingJelly requires ``torch>=2.2.0`` and is tested on ``torch==2.7.1`` .

 The odd version number is the developing version, which is updated with GitHub/OpenI repository.
 The even version number is the stable version and available at PyPI.